carlomanf/wp-super-network/readme.txt

 Through the WordPress support forum, or on the [GitHub page here.](https://github.com/carlomanf/wp-super-network/issues)

 == Changelog ==

+= 1.1.0 =
+* Behaviour implemented for republished posts and pages
+* New setting for consolidated mode
+* New setting to declare post types as network-only
+* Elimination of post ID collisions available in network admin

 = 1.0.8 =
 * Fix defect from 1.0.7